 The Face of Health Care

-At Russell Sage College, you’ll turn your interest in health care, your compassion and your desire to help others into an exciting and potentially life-saving career.
+As a Russell Sage College Nursing major, you’ll turn your interest in health care, your compassion and your desire to help others into an exciting and potentially life-saving career.

 As a nurse, you’ll provide crucial health care for your patients.
 You’ll be an important link between family and loved ones to health-care institutions, providing physical, mental and emotional care.
 Preventative medicine is also a vital component of nursing, and you’ll learn how to educate your patients on this topic.